Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 * Config/Pins.h set all other Kinematics SUPPORT_... to 0
 * disabled delta code in ... (tbd where)
 * all .h and .cpp files with names starting with Robot in folder src/Movement/Kinematics

+# setup analysis, logDetailed

+If the results of calculations are not as expected, the reason can be a wrong Dn setup of angles or distances.
+To check every Dn's result, the log level can be set to logDetailed.
+Every move result will be output to the console with detailed information about the rotation matrices: positions and orientations.
+This allows to check whether the joint angle results are as expected.
+The Jacobian and Generalized inverse will be logged also, so unusual angle verlocities can be detected.

+Calculation starts at a cached matrix of the last move.
+If the new move is segmented and a short segment, only a few iterations are needed and will be logged, until the target is reached.
+Long moves will be segmented into large segments with reduced precision and only the last segment is with high precision.
+Long moves may log too many details to be informative.